xJREB/openapi-maintainability-benchmark/README.md

 # Maintainability Benchmark of OpenAPI Specifications

 This repo contains a maintainability benchmark of publicly available OpenAPI specs based on expert ratings.
-You will find three things here:
+You will find three things in here:

 - A [rating scheme](rating-scheme.xlsx) with all relevant properties
 - A [guide](rating-scheme-guide.md) explaining how to use the rating scheme